How to work strategically with SDDs as a manager

 If some of the activities do not progress as expected, you should discuss why and whether new initiatives should be taken.
 Experience shows that individual follow-up is key in order for the manager and the employee to feel that the SDD has an effect.

-The dialogue guide contains suggestions which means that it is fine to ask supplementary questions, leave out sub-questions and ask the questions in another order than specified in the guide.
+The dialogue guide in mitHR is a questionnaire with a mixture of multiple choice and open questions.
+All questions are voluntary and you can answer in the way you see fit.
+You can ask supplementary questions, leave out sub-questions and ask the questions in another order than specified in the guide.

 The idea is to create a fluent dialogue with both the manager and the employee asking questions which come to them naturally.
 However, as a minimum, the dialogue should cover the three main themes in the dialogue guide.